 As many as 25,000 San Antonio residents experience homelessness each year.
 Almost a quarter of them are children under age 5.
 Family homelessness has increased nearly 16 percent since 2008.

 Known as "Military City, USA" for its large military presence, San Antonio is home to many American military veterans.
 Homeless veterans make up 23 percent of the city's homeless population.
 Sixty percent of all homeless residents struggle with severe mental illness or substance abuse.

 Haven for Hope provides a safe haven for homeless men, women, and families.
 Space on the Main Campus is limited, and the family dorm usually has a waiting list.
 Prospect Courtyard is an outdoor safe area with sleeping mats, meals, communal showers, and basic medical needs.
 It is available for anyone who needs a place to stay.

 Intakes for the main campus are done on a walk-in basis only.
 To speak with an intake specialist, call (210) 220-2350.
 For all other questions, call (210) 220-2100.

 The Homeless Experience

-SPENT is an online game that was developed by McKinney Advertising Agency and Urban Ministries of Durham, North Carolina.
+SPENT is an online challenge developed by McKinney Advertising Agency and Urban Ministries of Durham, North Carolina.

-The innovative game shows you how it feels to be unemployed, stripped of your savings, and homeless.
+The innovative tool shows you how it feels to be unemployed, stripped of your savings, and homeless.
 It attempts to provide a realistic picture of poverty and homeless living.

-But YOU would never need help, right?
+YOU would never need help, right?
 Prove it.
 Go online now and accept the challenge.
-Then tell us about your experience in the comments section.
+Then tell us about your experience in the comments.